KaioHSG/SsdSlowMark/README.md

   ![report-chart](https://github.com/KaioHSG/WinSsdSlowMark/assets/96930584/878df293-b789-48e5-98c8-8dff51e9f97f)

 * Raw metrics are collected into CSV files.
 You may use them to build aggregated data for multiple drives in Excel or similar tool.

+## Credits:

+This is all a fork of [*SlowMark SSD*](https://github.com/tools4free/SsdSlowMark) created by tools4free.
+I just made a build for Windows.